FengZiYjun/Secret-Chat/README.md

 # Secret Chat
 *"This is a private conversation."*

 Secret Chat allows you to chat with your important ones in an absolute private and secure manner.

-## Demo
+## Requirements
+Python 3.6

+Python packages:
+tkinter, threading, socket, queue, time, select, pyaes

 ## Setup
-1. Requirements

-- Python 3.6

-- Python packages:
- - tkinter
- - threading
- - socket
- - queue
- - time
- - select
- - pyaes

-2. type in the command line `python server.py` to start the server process.
+1. type in the command line `python server.py` to start the server process.

-3. type in the command line `python client.py` to create a new client.
+2. type in the command line `python client.py` to create a new client.

-4. Enter your user name in the blanck and click "login".
+3. Enter your user name in the blanck and click "login".

-5. Then you can chat with everyone connecting to the same server.
+4. Then you can chat with everyone connecting to the same server.

 ## Usage
 1. If you want to chat with someone online, click his/her name inside the name list and type words in the chat window.